-Right now, the media is dominated by COVID-19 stories and updates.
+Right now, the media is dominated by COVID-19 and political stories and updates.
 In particular, there are a lot of scary and upsetting stories.
 Listening to them all the time can make you feel anxious and stressed, worrying about yourself or a loved one.
 You may find it beneficial to limit reading about the pandemic.
 Of course, we are not suggesting that you cut contact with the outside world altogether.
 But it can be counterproductive to constantly read COVID-19 coverage.

 In addition, when you’re reading newspapers, watching the news or checking online sources, try to enjoy a balanced approach.
 For example, do not focus on all of the negativity.
 Try to read positive stories about the coronavirus too so that you can receive real information about the outbreak.